yoavadamlab/VR-setup-for-NeuroImaging/README.md

-# VR experimental setup for neuroimaging
+# Compact VR experimental setup for neuroimaging

-We study the neural activity of mice's hippocampus using optogenetics methods.
+We study the neural activity of mice's hippocampus in virtual reality using various optical imaging techniques, including voltage imaging, calcium imaging and optogenetic modulation.
-Specifically, we are training mice to navigate in VR environment for studying in-vivo place-cells activity using voltage-imaging technique.

 Here we share our homemade hardware &amp; software experimental setup.